George-on/zabbix-docker-compose-raspberry-pi/README.md

 Zabbix DB is configured for Cyrillic and Latin.

+Please replace YOUR-PASSWORD with your strong password ;-)

 Just run the following command in the folder where the docker-compose.yml file is located:

 <code>docker-compose up -d</code>